ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 ```

 The above example would be essentially blocking indefinitely because the `send`
-does not have a corresponding recieve.
+does not have a corresponding receive.
 If we instead create a bounded channel
 with buffer size n, it can store up to [n] objects in the channel without a
-corresponding recieve, exceeding which the sending would block.
+corresponding receive, exceeding which the sending would block.
 We can try it
 with the same example as above just by changing the buffer size to 1.

 ```ocaml